Bad Day, Nice Ride

 I was up late Friday after my date with Renee.
 I slept in on Saturday, and once I was up mowed the lawn for the first time this year.
 I also went grocery shopping and picked up dog food.

-Big Dummy Loaded
+Big Dummy loaded

 I have another date lined up on Thursday.
 This one is with Melissa.
 I know little about her.
 I think I’ll see Renee again on Friday.
 There are a few other possibilities coming up too.
 This dating thing is kind of bizarre for me, especially when I’m trying to keep track of the “who and when”.
 I’m bad with names.
 Luckily, I take notes and use Google Calendar.